dogedogethedoge/class09/README.md

 `int = bool`

 which is unsolvable.
-Thus at this point we aboard and report a type error.
+Thus at this point we abort and report a type error.

 If we look back at the original expression